 When volatility becomes extreme, it might be tempting to bail out of stocks indiscriminately.
 Do so at your own risk.
 Between 1928 and 2010, if an investor missed just the best 1% of the market days, the annualized return plunged from a positive 4.86% to a negative 7.08% – a differential of 12.94 percentage points.

 “Staying in the game if at all possible always has been, and always will be, the pathway to profits.”

 Bull markets aren’t the only places you can make profits.
 The key is being nimble enough to recognize that the tide has changed, and to trade accordingly using a variety of tools and strategies.

 3. Consider Alternatives for Volatility Survival:

-An example of other profit opportunities right now involves commodities – most notably gold and oil – which are worth buying on pullbacks (like we’re getting now).
-These alternative assets will help preserve the value of your portfolio as the markets rollover or stagnate.
-Both should accelerate dramatically when the world economy recovers, particularly as the U.S. dollar and euro realign against the yuan in the years ahead.
-China and India, for instance, have both dramatically increased their resources purchases in recent years.
+An example of other profit opportunities are commodities such as gold and oil – which are worth buying on pullbacks.
+These alternative assets can help preserve the value of your portfolio when the markets rollover or stagnate.

 4. Think Globally: